EliHei2/segger_dev/docs/cli.md

     - **val_prob, test_prob**: Control the dataset portions for validation and testing.
 Adjust based on your dataset size and evaluation needs.
     - **frac**: Specifies the fraction of the dataset to process.
 Reducing `frac` can be useful when working with very large datasets, allowing for faster dataset creation by only processing a subset of the data.

 !!! tip "Faster Dataset Creation"
     Increasing the number of workers (`n_workers`) can significantly accelerate the dataset creation process, especially for large datasets, by taking advantage of parallel processing across multiple CPU cores.

+!!! tip "Enhancing Segmentation Accuracy with scRNA-seq"
+    Incorporating single cell RNA sequencing (scRNA-seq) data as features can provide additional biological context, improving the accuracy of the segger model.
 ---

 ### 2. Training a Model